Slins-23/neural-network/README.md

 - Prompt user whether to calculate and store micro statistics, macro statistics and/or model statistics?
 Worried that prompt would be too cumbersome as it's already bloated with settings, and this can already be done manually, though not tested, by passing `model_metrics`, `micro_metrics`, `macro_metrics` and/or `class_metrics` as `None`, instead of the 3 former being a dictionary and the latter a list.
 This would be particularly useful to increase speed and decrease memory usage for models trained with cross-validation.

 - Let user input learning rate, regularization rate and the type (L1 or L2), batch size, and the frequency at which the plot (if enabled) is updated?
 Also worried about too many settings.

-- Upload already labeled versions of the MNIST and cars datasets